Manage machine catalogs

 To change the functional level for a catalog:

-- From Manage > Full Configuration, select Machine Catalogs in the left pane.
+- From Studio, select Machine Catalogs in the left pane.

 - Select the catalog.
 The Details tab in the lower pane displays version information.

 - Select Change Functional Level.
-If the management interface detects that the catalog needs to change the functional level, it displays a message.
+If the management interface detects that the catalog must change the functional level, it displays a message.
 Follow the prompts.
 If one or more machines cannot be changed, a message explains why.
-To ensure that all machines function properly, We recommend you resolve those issues before clicking Change.
+To ensure that all machines function properly.
+We recommend you resolve those issues before clicking Change.

 After the catalog upgrade completes, you can revert the machines to their previous VDA versions by selecting the catalog and then selecting Undo Functional Level Change in the action bar.